William Penn (Royal Navy officer)

-Sir William Penn (23 April 1621 – 16 September 1670) was an English admiral and politician who sat in the House of Commons from 1660 to 1670.
-He was the father of William Penn, founder of the Province of Pennsylvania (today, Commonwealth of Pennsylvania).
+Sir William Penn (23 April 1621 – 16 September 1670) was an English admiral and politician who served in the House of Commons from 1660 to 1670.
+He was the father of William Penn, founder of the colonial Province of Pennsylvania, which is now the U.S. state of Pennsylvania, the fifth-most populous state in the United States.
+The state was named after the Admiral, rather than his son.